...

 AMUSEMENT PARKS

-Europeans started the concept of amusement parks centuries ago with fairs and pleasure gardens created for people’s recreation.
+Europeans started the concept of amusement parks centuries ago with fairs and pleasure gardens created for recreation.
 The world’s oldest amusement park is Bakken, just north of Copenhagen, Denmark, which opened in 1583.
 The oldest theme park in the United States is Holiday World & Splashin’ Safari (called Santa Claus Land from its opening in 1946 until 1984) in Santa Claus, Indiana.
 California’s theme parks date from 1950.

 Universal Studios Hollywood